 #1.
 Chengdu, China

-The capital of the Southwestern province of Sichuan, Chengdu is famous for its tea culture, lively daytime games of mahjong, pandas, and spicy hot pot.
-Its also known as the best party city in Asia.
+The capital of the Southwestern province of Sichuan, Chengdu, is famous for its tea culture, mahjong, pandas, and spicy hotpot.
+It’s also known as the best party city in Asia.
 Hidden away behind a shopping mall in a residential block, several apartments-turned-cafes sell beer, coffee, whip-its, and unofficially, weed.
 Less than three blocks away, a small shop sells a variety of smoking accessories from glass bongs to wooden pipes to rolling papers, all at an incredibly affordable price.
 The dealers come to chill in the evening and accept payment via cash, WeChat, or Alipay.
 The spot sits across the street from the infamous Jellyfish bar.
 Ask any foreigner where to go and they’ll happily guide you.

 #2.
 Osaka, Japan

 Despite Japan’s reputation for long work hours, excessive drinking, and a strict aversion to illegal substances, the city of Osaka stands in stark contrast to the rest of the nation.
 Similar to Chengdu, a bustling underground Hip Hop scene, relaxed vibe, and chill foreigners allow one to find anything their heart desires.
 Several smoke shops and a bar referencing Bob Marley point to the tolerance of local culture.
-However, the stuff itself has recently become harder to find, with most smoking foreigners opting for monthly trips to Roppongi to stock up.
+However, the stuff itself has recently become harder to find, with most foreigners opting for monthly trips to Roppongi to stock up.
 It’s possible that as Japan gears up for the 2020 Olympics, tolerance of Nigerian dealers in Roppongi and smoke shops in Osaka will wear thin.

 #3.
 Phuket, Thailand

-Thailand is famous for its tolerant culture and vibrant landscapes which attracts trashy Western and Chinese tourists alike.
+Thailand is famous for its tolerant culture and vibrant landscapes which attract trashy Western and Chinese tourists alike.
 Though not every pothead partakes in the shenanigans associated with rowdy travelers in The Land of Smiles, a high prevalence of revelers makes finding weed easy.
 Ask any wasted British tourist in any hostel in Phuket, and they’ll all have leads.
 If that fails, ask the receptionist if you can pay a little extra for “information”.